Hidden beach in Sentosa

 An undeveloped gem teeming with marine life

-If there’s one thing you need to know before visiting this beach, it’s that it is truly the definition of hidden gem – there’s close to zero posted signage on how to get there, and the route is fairly undeveloped.
+If there’s one thing you need to know before visiting this beach, it’s that it is truly the definition of a hidden gem – there’s close to 0 posted signage on how to get there, and the route is fairly undeveloped.

 Low hanging branches and leaves frame the path to the beach.